lildann/lildann/README.md

 #### Planning and Communication
 As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships (internally across departments and externally with artists, suppliers, and clients) was key to the success of each exhibition.
-Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and leading agenda-focused meetings.
+Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and leading agenda-focused meetings, and bringing people together.

-For each of the group projects while at Makers, the time we spent in the planning and design stages helped communication and productivity, keeping the team on track and completing the Minimum Viable Product and expanding to features.
-Using agile processes - such as daily stand-ups and retros - also helped with communication and general wellbeing.
+For each of the group projects at Makers, the time we spent in the planning and design stages helped communication and productivity, keeping the team on track and completing the Minimum Viable Product.
+Using Agile processes - such as daily stand-ups and retros - also helped with motivation and general wellbeing.
 Since finishing the course at Makers, I have become a mentor to three students.
 Entering a new industry, I appreciate that it can feel daunting, and aim to give advice, encouragement and perspective to fully embrace the intensity of the course.

 #### Time Management and Attention to Detail